Tanner Gray: 2019–Present: Tricon Garage

 He improved significantly in 2022, which included three consecutive top-ten finishes in the first three races of the season.
-He earned six top tens and two top fives throughout the season, improving to a 15th place points finish.
+He earned six top tens and two top fives throughout the season, improving to a 15th-place points finish.

-October 27, 2022, David Gilliland Racing announced that they will be moving to Toyota Racing Development in 2023, and renaming to Tricon Garage (with Tricon styled in all-capital letters).
+October 27, 2022, David Gilliland Racing announced that they would be moving to Toyota Racing Development in 2023, and renaming to Tricon Garage (with Tricon styled in all-capital letters).
 Gray would remain as one of the drivers for the team.
-He started the 2023 season with a career-best 2nd place finish at Daytona, only behind race winner Zane Smith.
+He started the 2023 season with a career-best 2nd-place finish at Daytona, only behind race winner Zane Smith.
 He would also score his first career pole at Charlotte Motor Speedway in May, with a lap of 29.936, and a speed of 180.385 mph.
 He finished the season 14th in points.